defold/defold.github.io/manuals/file-access.md

 ---
+brief: This manual explains how to save and load files and perform other kinds of file operations.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Working with files","Functions for file and folder access","File and folder locations","How to save and load application specific files","How to access files bundled with the application","System file access","Extensions"]
 title: Working with files
-brief: This manual explains how to save and load files and perform other kinds of file operations.
+toc: '["Working with files","Functions for file and folder access","File and folder locations","How to save and load application specific files","How to access files bundled with the application","System file access","Extensions"]'
 ---

 # Working with files